spree/spree/guides/content/user/config/configuring_images.md

 ## Introduction

-The Image Settings section of the Admin Interface's Configuration panel is where you specify all of the elements that relate to your store's product and variant images.
+The Image Settings section of the Admin Interface's Configuration panel is where you specify all of the options that relate to your store's product and variant images.
 To reach this section, go to your store's Admin Interface, click "Configuration", and click "Image Settings".

 ![Image Settings](/images/user/config/image_settings.jpg)